mmistakes/made-mistakes-jekyll/_posts/articles/2012-03-19-going-static.md

 ### Portfolio Layout

 You might have noticed in the main navigation up top *(or maybe you didn't)* a coming soon line next to the portfolio link.
 Still thinking about how I want to showcase my design and illustration work that fits in well with the rest of the website.
 I did some tests on the [Work page]({{ site.url }}/work/) using a grid of thumbnails to represent each post that I think will work better as a portfolio.
 Either that or combination of a [responsive slider](http://www.woothemes.com/flexslider/) for featured work and smaller thumbnails below for the rest.
-We'll see…
+We'll see...

 <div class="notice--warning" markdown="1">
 #### Update: Portfolio Layout